ashimaryal25-ops/ask-jack/README.md

 Query rewriting is the `expandQuery` step in `server.js`.
 Set `QUERY_EXPANSION=1` to turn it on.

-The knowledge base is plain Markdown, so adding a new machine is just writing a new doc and re-running ingestion — no code changes.
+The knowledge base is plain Markdown, so adding a new machine is just writing a new doc and re-running ingestion.
 Media is embedded with simple `[VIDEO: url | title]` and `[IMAGE: url | caption]` tags that the frontend renders into players and images.

 ---